A Minor History

 For the sound component, Apichatpong collaborates with Akritchalerm Kalayanamitr, who has been responsible for the sound design and mixing of all of his previous works.
 The echoes from the nooks and crannies of the old cinema.
 The flapping of the pigeon wings.
 The Bang! originally exploding from inside Apichatpong’s head.
 The bangs are reverberations of his Fever Room project and the film Memoria.
 They are the bangs that awaken memories from a long slumber.
 For this piece, Apichatpong works, for the first time, with young Isan poet Mek Krung Fah (the half-cloudy sky), who was born and raised on the banks of the Chi River.
 The poet composes and narrates his story, taking on the roles of a man and his lover as they stroll along the Mekong riverbank.
 His narration mimics the style used in the dubbing of old films and radio dramas from a bygone era.

 History may be fiction.
 It may be made-up stories with evidence still to be uncovered.
 In this work, fiction and narratives about corpses that regularly float up to the river’s surface clash with mystical beliefs about the Naga, deeply rooted in the way of life and the spirit of local people on both sides of the Mekong River.
 The death of the Naga.
 The murders.
-The disappearance of political activists silenced for expressing their opinions, lingers like a myth.
+The disappearance of political activists silenced for expressing their opinions lingers like a myth.
 Their unforgettable stories are waiting to be disclosed, the truth being brought out into the light.

 This work combines various forms of storytelling familiar to Apichatpong from his childhood: movies, dubbing and voice acting, radio dramas, and Morlam performances.
 The hybrid form of storytelling hovers in the realms of reality and dreams, reflecting the decay of memories and representations.
 For Apichatpong, this work is to record the remnants of memories.
-It is a farewell to and a mourning for the childhood innocence and an awakening to the unspeakable violence in Thai society.
+It is a farewell to and mourning for childhood innocence and an awakening to the unspeakable violence in Thai society.

 In Beautiful Things exhibition, Apichatpong uses text to tell non-linear stories across space and time.
 At the forefront of the main exhibition space, texts placed over the photographic image function like the opening titles of a double bill: Mekong Murder Mystery VS Dreams and Delusions, whilst a vertical video projection projects scrolling texts alternating with white spheres, slowly moving up from bottom to top.
 The text comprises a diverse range of stories from flakes of memories, thoughts, and knowledge, such as Apichatpong’s nature observation during evening trekking in Mae Rim Forest; the ways Khrua in Khong, a celebrated Siamese painter of the 19th century, utilised perspective system to create a realistic impression in his paintings for the first time; and a blind masseur who converted his arm tattoo from a Swastika to a dragon, like a petite Naga incarnate.
 The use of text on a dark background gives an impression of someone trying to fall asleep from middle-of-the-night awakening to a loud bang only to have random and refracted thoughts punched into their head.
 For Apichatpong, who tries to build as much sleep — and thus dream — time, the bed becomes a vehicle for entering a dreamscape realm.